Summer Art Camp

 Week 1: Wild Wonders — Bugs, Birds, and Beasts

 Campers observe the fascinating creatures of our world and transform their discoveries into art using clay, paint, textiles, and mixed media.
 Through close observation of texture, color, shape, and movement, children develop both scientific curiosity and artistic expression.
+Activities include handwork and woodworking.
 Registration Link.

 Week 2: Future Builders — Dream, Draw, and Make

 Young innovators imagine the world of tomorrow.
 Through sketching, prototyping, and constructing, campers bring their ideas to life while strengthening problem-solving skills, perseverance, and creative confidence.
+Activities include handwork and woodworking.
 Registration Link.

 Week 3: Garden Trekkers — From Seeds to Flowers

 Inspired by growth and renewal, children explore the beauty of plants and gardens.
 They create nature-based artwork while learning about patterns, form, and the life cycle of nature.
+Activities include handwork and woodworking.
 Registration Link.

 Week 4: Wood Lab — Learning with Hand Tools

 Campers safely explore woodworking fundamentals, gaining hands-on experience with tools and materials.
 Inspired by the legacy of Sam Maloof and Alfreda Maloof, students connect craftsmanship with community history while building dexterity, focus, and pride.
-Registration Link.
+Activities include handwork and woodworking.
+SOLD OUT!

 Week 5: Art in Motion — Form and Function

 Children experiment with movement, balance, and design, creating projects that combine movement.
 From kinetic art to functional objects, they discover how art and engineering work together.
+Activities include handwork and woodworking.
 Registration Link.

 Throughout the program, campers engage in sketching, experimenting, refining, and sharing their work while strengthening communication skills, fine motor development, resilience, and the confidence to embrace trial and error as part of the creative journey.